-A company limited by shares may be incorporated by a minimum of five promoters, and at least half of the promoters must reside within the PRC.
-According to the Special Regulations, State-owned enterprises or enterprises with the majority of their assets owned by the Chinese government can be restructured in accordance with the relevant regulations to become joint stock limited companies which may issue shares to overseas investors.
-These companies, if incorporated by promotion, may have less than five promoters and can issue new shares once incorporated.
+A company limited by shares may be incorporated by a minimum of two and a maximum of two hundred promoters, and at least half of the promoters must have domicile within the PRC.
+According to the Special Regulations, if a state-owned enterprise or an enterprise with state-owned property occupying a dominant position is to be converted into a limited stock company and issues and lists its stocks abroad according to the relevant regulations of the state, the number of promoters may be less than five if it is incorporated by way of promotion.
 We are incorporated under the PRC Company Law as a joint stock limited liability company.
-This means that we are a legal entity and that our registered capital is divided into Shares of equal par value.
-The liability of our shareholders is limited to the amount of Shares held by them and we are liable to our creditors for an amount equal to the total value of our assets.
+This means that we are a legal entity and that our registered capital is divided into shares of equal par value.
+The liability of our shareholders is limited to the amount of shares held by them and we are liable to our creditors for an amount equal to the total value of our assets.